nitri166/Snake_Water_Gun_Game/README.md

 The user can play as many times as he/she wants.
 Rules are simple:

-:snake: vs. :water_droplet: : Snake drinks the water hence wins.
+:snake: vs. 🚿 : Snake drinks the water hence wins.

-:water_droplet: vs. :gun: : The gun will drown in water, hence a point for water.
+🚿 vs. :gun: : The gun will drown in water, hence a point for water.

 :gun: vs. :snake: : Gun will kill the snake and win.